Mobile Push Troubleshooting

 ["channel1","channel2","channel3"]

-When you configure and implement FCM into your application, you may not see the mobile push notifications that you're sending.
-Before you start PubNub mobile push troubleshooting, ensure that you're sending and receiving the intended FCM type.
+After you configure FCM, you may not see the notifications you send.
+Before you troubleshoot with PubNub, confirm the FCM message type.
 The following is an excerpt from the Firebase documentation:

 "With FCM, you can send two types of messages to clients: Data or Notification.
 Notification messages are sometimes thought of as display messages.
 These are handled by the FCM SDK and displayed automatically.
 Data messages, which are handled by the client app.
 Notification messages contain a predefined set of user-visible keys.
 Data messages, by contrast, contain only your user-defined custom key-value pairs.
 Notification messages can contain an optional data payload.
 Maximum payload for both message types is 4KB, except when sending messages from the Firebase console, which enforces a 1024 character limit."